Beyond the green line

 To join the network, please use this link: https://lgsa.wufoo.com/forms/w1rf0os910rxyl6/

 The Contaminated Land Network forms part of a project called “Councils Managing Contaminated Land Together” funded by the NSW Environment Protection Authority (NSW EPA) to support capacity building and informed decision-making by those involved in contaminated land management in councils.
-The project also comprises a webpage with up-to-date information and links to resources, which can be accessed here.

 We hope to see you on the network soon!